You See Me Old And Fat

 The driver sat looking at her.
 A new and faint surprise had come into his expression, and perhaps this was because his life, which had taken fifty, sixty years of living, had yet been compressible into two little minutes of this long journey to Komotini, and the long journey had scarcely even started.

-When I ran the publishing company Eland, which specialised in travel literature, I republished Peter Mayne’s best book: A Year in Marrakesh.
+When I ran the publishing company Eland, which specialises in travel literature, I republished Peter Mayne’s best book, A Year in Marrakesh.
+Here is a description of the book and an extract.